sathya119/sathya119.github.io/content/notes/Gītā 2 - Kunda Gaura.md

 The second Gita, being in the same Raga as the first (and the same Tala), is very similar to [[Gītā 1 - Srī Gaṇanātha]].
-This Gita too is in praise of Lord Ganesha.
+This Gita is in praise of Lord Shiva.

-**Rāgā:** Malahari
+**Rāgā:** Malahari (Janya of Māyāmālavagowla)

 Arohana (Ascending) - S R$_1$ M$_1$ P D$_1$ Ṡ